malumisa/Project_1_team_8/README.md

 Section 3 -
 ###q1 2020 - q3 2022
-HCFE: -Strong evidence that HDI influenced spending Food and non alcoholic beverages: Strong evidence that HDI influenced spendingng.
+HFCE: -No evidence that HDI influenced spending
+Food and non alcoholic beverages: Weak evidence that HDI influenced spendingng.
 Food: Strong evidence that HDI influenced spending.
-Clothing and footwear: Strong evidence that HDI influenced spending
+Clothing and footwear: No evidence that HDI influenced spending
-Education: Strong evidence that HDI influenced spending.
+Education: No evidence that HDI influenced spending.
-Transport: Strong evidence that HDI influenced spending.
+Transport: No evidence that HDI influenced spending.
-Food, beverage and accommodation services: Strong evidence that HDI influenced spending.
+Food, beverage and accommodation services: No evidence that HDI influenced spending.
-Accommodation services: Strong evidence that HDI influenced spending.
+Accommodation services: No evidence that HDI influenced spending.
-Health: Strong evidence that HDI influenced spending Section 4 -
+Health: No evidence that HDI influenced spending

+Section 4 -

 ### Analysis